kloktech/cupertino/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Deployment
+`ng deploy --cname gooddeeds.bwnc.org`

+This pushes to github ghpage branch which the repo should have enabled github page.

+This works because angular is for frontend only, everything can be loaded off github.
+Just need to ensure any service call can be done by the client.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.